 Right in front of Neues Rathaus is the Marian Column that lends its name to the square.
 It was built in the year 1638 to celebrate the leaving of Swedish troops after the Thirty Years’ War in honor of St. Mary, the patroness of Bavaria.

-A black column (more than 35feet tall) stands in the middle of Marienplatz.
-The golden statue of Mary stands on top of it holding Christ child in her left hand and a scepter in her right.
+A black column (more than 35 feet tall) stands in the middle of Marienplatz.
+On top of it, a golden statue of Mary stands, holding Child Christ in her left hand and a scepter in her right.
 This spot is still a place of veneration for locals.

 Fish Fountain

 You will also notice a small water fountain here that is a popular meeting place.
-Apparently, in the olden times, there was a fish market at this spot.
-So the fountain is called Fish fountain.
-I could see also a puffed-up fish statue on top of the fountain.
+Apparently, in the olden times, there was a fish market at this spot, so the fountain is called the Fish Fountain.
+I could also see a puffed-up fish statue on top of the fountain.

 Old Town Hall – Altes Rathaus